-- A Development Agreement is only prepared once a set of engineering drawings are approved, or substantially complete to only require minor changes; - The Developer must enter into a Development Agreement with the Town prior to commencing construction in accordance with a set of approved engineering drawings;
+- A Development Agreement can be prepared after the second submission of engineering drawings have been submitted to the Town, or substantially complete to only require minor changes at the discretion of the Town; - The Developer must enter into a Development Agreement with the Town prior to commencing construction in accordance with a set of approved engineering drawings; - The Town will engage their Solicitor to prepare a draft Development Agreement (any costs associated with the preparation of this agreement will be incurred by the Developer);

-- The Town will engage their Solicitor to prepare a draft Development Agreement (any costs associated with the preparation of this agreement will be incurred by the Developer); - A Development Agreement will specify the required security that a Developer must pay to the Town prior to commencing work; - Once the elements of the draft agreement are finalized, a final agreement will be prepared for signatures by the Developer, and the Town's CEO (Mayor) and CAO (Town Manager); and - The Town will give the necessary consent to allow the Developer to commence construction of Local Improvements as identified in the approved engineering drawings.
+- A Development Agreement will specify the required security that a Developer must pay to the Town prior to commencing work; and, - Once the elements of the draft agreement are finalized, a final agreement will be prepared for signatures by the Developer, and the Town's CEO (Mayor) and CAO (Town Manager).
+The Town will give the necessary consent to allow the Developer to commence construction of Local Improvements as identified in the approved engineering drawings.

-2.2.7.
+2.2.8.
 Red-line Submissions